ScottArbeit/Grace/README.md

 Grace's default branching strategy is called _single-step_ and is designed to help reduce merge conflicts, and to make it easier to work on and promote code to shipping branches (like `main`).

-While Grace will need to support other, more complex branching strategies, single-step should be all that you need to run most projects.
+Single-step branching is, we hope, both easy-to-use and powerful enough to be all that you need to run your projects.
+(We're open to supporting other branching models in the future.)

 There's a [separate page](docs/Branching%20strategy.md) that describes it in detail.